 Getting Around Tonga

 If you really want to Explore Tongatapu, your best bet is to rent a car.
 This can be done pretty cheaply for 60-80 Tongan pa’anga for a day which is about 25-35 USD.
 For an island tour, you really only need a one-day rental.
 Technically, drivers renting a car in Tonga should have an international drivers license AND a permit to drive in Tonga.
 However, most car rental spots only require a driver’s license from your home country.
 Police, however, may ask for the Tongan permit if they pull you over (just don’t go over the speed limit- you’ll be fine).
+You can check prices for car rentals here.

 For getting around town you can use taxis or the local bus.
 The local buses are easy to flag down and you pay at the end depending on how far you go.
 Taxis are not metered, so check with your accommodation ahead of time the average costs to ensure you don’t overpay.
 If a taxi driver does overcharge you, argue it (nicely and politely).